Anonyfox/node-webkit-hipster-seed/README.md

 #TL;DR?

+- No this isn't a developer joke.
+It works.
 - `brunch new https://github.com/Anonyfox/node-webkit-hipster-seed MyApp` to get you started.
 - `npm run compiler` assembles your application into `/_public` and watches file changes.
 - `npm run app` starts your application locally.